 For more information about prorating payment, see the ReHabWorks User's Guide, Chapter 16: Case Service Record, 16.2.8.4 Prorating Payments for Services.

-D-212-4: Tuition and Fees Only
+Prorating Tuition and Fees Only

-To pay the fall tuition at a college or university, the staff member can either:
+To pay the fall tuition and fees at a college or university, the staff member can either:

-use funds for the fiscal year; or
+use funds for the fiscal year in which the semester begins; or

-prorate the cost.
+prorate the cost with VR Manager approval.

-For offices and/or caseloads that still have funds available for the current fiscal year, the tuition portion of an SA for the fall semester at a college or university may be encumbered using only the basic budget for the current fiscal year.
+Unless otherwise directed, Management Units that still have funds available for the current fiscal year should encumber the tuition and fees portion of an SA for the fall semester at Institution of higher education using only the basic budget for the current fiscal year.

 When taking this approach, staff members must keep the following critical points in mind:

-Does the office or caseload have sufficient funding to charge the full tuition to the current fiscal year budget?
+Does the office or caseload have sufficient funding to charge the full tuition to the current fiscal year budget or has the VR Manager authorized pro-rating tuition and fees?

-If funding is sufficient, charge only the tuition portion to the current budget and prorate the costs for dorm rooms, meal plans, parking, lab fees, and all other service expenses, as required by the state comptroller's office; and
+Charge only the tuition and fees portion to the current budget.
+Costs for dorm rooms, meal plans, parking, and all other non-tuition/fess service expenses must still be prorated, as required by the state comptroller's office; and

 For RHW to allow the use of only current state fiscal year funds on the tuition line in an SA, the start and end dates must be in August; for example, 08/14/2018 to 08/31/2018 (use the SA comments to document the actual full dates of service).

-For additional information about the policies and procedures for paying tuition and fees, refer to C-400: Training Services.
+For additional information about the policies and procedures for paying tuition and fees, including service record specifications levels to use for training, refer to C-400: Training Services and C-411-5 Creating Service Authorizations for Training Services.

 D-213: Other Types of Payments and Purchases